Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Related Work

 \paragraph{Leveraging resets as a computational primitive} Both \goexplore and our approach rely on a shared computational primitive: the ability to reset the environment to a previously visited state.
 This capability is also central to search-based methods such as Monte Carlo Tree Search (MCTS), which repeatedly branch from simulator states during planning \citep{kocsis2006bandit,coulom2006efficient}.
 While arbitrary resets are often impractical on physical systems \citep{eysenbach2017leavetracelearningreset,gupta2021resetfreereinforcementlearningmultitask}, they are readily available in simulation, where much of modern RL training already takes place \citep{zhao2020sim,navarro2025reality}.
+Recent theoretical work shows that local simulator access enables efficient learning in settings where standard online RL is provably inefficient \citep{li2021sample,yin2023sampleefficientdeepreinforcement,mhammedi2024power}.
 Our work treats resets as a training-time tool for exploration: they allow the algorithm to repeatedly redirect computation toward promising frontier states, without requiring simulator access at inference time.

-\paragraph{Relationship to Monte Carlo Tree Search} Our method is also related to search-based planning methods.
-Both \gowu and MCTS build search trees using simulator access, but they differ substantially in purpose and mechanism.
-MCTS is primarily a planning algorithm: it incrementally expands a search tree for action selection, typically at inference time, by aggregating rollout statistics over nodes \citep{kocsis2006bandit,coulom2006efficient}.
-In contrast, \gowu is a training-time, population-based exploration algorithm inspired by the Go-With-The-Winner principle \citep{aldous1994go}.
-A population of particles evolves concurrently through the state space, with explicit cloning, pruning, and winner-selection operations that have no direct analogue in standard MCTS.
-The relationship between MCTS and \gowu is analogous to the relationship between classical graph search algorithms and evolutionary or particle-based search---both explore a tree, but the search strategy is fundamentally different.
+\paragraph{Relationship to MCTS} Although \gowu and MCTS both build search trees using simulator access, they differ substantially in both purpose and mechanism.
+MCTS is a planning algorithm that learns a value function during training and uses it at inference time to guide a search tree for action selection \citep{kocsis2006bandit,coulom2006efficient}. \gowu serves a fundamentally different purpose: it is a purely training-time procedure that discovers successful trajectories but produces no policy or value function.
+The actions taken during search are discarded; only the discovered state sequences are retained, which a second phase then uses to learn a policy.
+Beyond this difference in purpose, the search procedures themselves are fundamentally different. \gowu is a population-based algorithm inspired by the Go-With-The-Winner principle \citep{aldous1994go}: a population of particles evolves concurrently through the state space, with explicit cloning, pruning, and winner-selection operations that have no analogue in MCTS (see \cref{app:additional_related} for further differences).